Enayetur Rahman Khan: International career

 During the start of the Bangladesh Liberation War, in 1971, Enayetur had returned to his hometown in Kaliganj as, the domestic league was postponed amidst the bloodshed.
 He and his teammates reached Agartala in India, while the war was ongoing.
 Mohammedan SC player Mohammed Kaikobad took him to Virendra Club in Agartala, where Enayetur played in the Agartala Football League.
-Bangladesh Sports Association officials from Kolkata came to Agartala to select the players, and Enayetur was nominated along with several others for the newly formed Shadhin Bangla Football Team.
+Bangladesh Sports Association officials from Kolkata came to Agartala to select the players, and Enayetur was nominated along with several others for the newly formed Shadhin Bangla football team.
 The team participated in the first match at Krishnanagar in Nadia, against the Nadia XI.
-The game ended in a 2–2 draw, and Enayetur scored one of the two goals for his team.
+The game ended in a 2–2 draw, and Enayetur was his team's second goalscorer.

+On 13 February 1972, Enayetur took part in the first football match in the newly independent Bangladesh, representing the Bangladesh XI against President XI.
+The Bangladesh XI was made of former members of the Shadhin Bangla football team, nonetheless, the experienced team ended up losing 2–0.
+He also played for the Dhaka XI in a 1–0 win over visiting Mohun Bagan.